peterda84/Millennial_test/_posts/2022-08-29-inprogress.md

 4.3.2.1   #This is the public IP of the computer you want to connect the client from
 ```

+It is important to protect our BOINC client from unauthorized control.
+GUI RPCs (Graphical User Interface Remote Procedure Call) are authenticated with a GUI RPC password.
+This is stored with the client in the file ```gui_rpc_auth.cfg```.

 ```console
 ubuntu@ip-172-31-25-132:~$ sudo nano /etc/boinc-client/gui_rpc_auth.cfg
 ```